stuartsessions/verademo-app-docker/README.md

 ## How to run
 This is based on the 3 reposirotries on this group https://gitlab.com/verademo-app, you should clone all of them into the same root folder to get this structure
 <img src="https://gitlab.com/verademo-app/verademo-docker/-/raw/main/pictures/file_structure.png" />
-This way the example should right away and you don't need to adjust the docker files and folders.
+This way the example should start right away and you don't need to adjust the docker files and folders.

 It makes use of `docker-compose`that lets you run multiple docker containers at once, all on the same network able to interact which each other.
 The main docker-compose.yml file is found on the root directory of this repository and will start the 3 metioned docker containers.